 These are the free tools that I use every single time I plan a photography trip:

 I start my photo journey by finding amazing photographs on Instagram.
 There are all kinds of pages, like EarthHotSpots, or EarthOfficial that showcase the best landscape photographs on the Internet.
 If you’re interested in a certain region, the tourism board in that area will likely also have an Instagram account.
-Look these tourism board accounts up to find hidden gems slightly off the beaten path.
+Look these tourism board accounts up to find hidden gems.
 Once you find a photo that you really like, there are a few ways to find out where it is.

 The easiest way is to look at the location on the top of the post.
-Some photographers don’t like to give up their favorite locations and won’t post it, or will post fake spots.
-So it’s best to check the map and see the other photos taken from there.
-If you get a positive result, search it on Google.
+Some photographers don’t like to show their favorite locations and won’t post it, or will post fake location info on the post.
+That way, these locations don’t become the next places that are overrun with tourists all trying to get a similar spot.

-If you don’t find the droids images you’re looking for, view the image on your computer, and take a screenshot.
+But if they don’t say where the image location is, there’s a simple trick to finding it every time.
+View the image on your computer, and take a screenshot.
 Use the built-in Snipping tool on PC, or press Cmd+Shift+F4 on Mac.
 Then go to images.google.com, and click the Camera Icon in the search bar to search by image.
 9 times out of 10, Google Images will show you hundreds of images from the same location.
-Best of all, it’ll include links to websites showing these images, which can tell you key information about the image.
+Best of all, it’ll include links to websites showing these images, which will often tell you where in the world it’s located.
 Once you find the name of the location, type it into Google Maps.

 Once you’ve got your location, Google Maps and Streetview will help you find the ideal vantage point for your photograph.
 Many people would be reluctant to go through this step, but it’s legitimately one of the most important parts.
 In some locations around the equator, the sunset may only last 30 minutes.
 Even in northern and southern latitudes, that perfect light might not stick around longer than the 5 minutes it takes to get your camera.
 So it’s important to know exactly where you’ll be.
 If you’re on vacation, chances are there’s going to be at least 100 other things on the schedule.
 So planning will make sure you know exactly what to do to get the shot.